-- output_stream Output stream to write to. - sig_contents Contents of the new signature (used to compute the VRI hash) - paths Validation paths that have been established, and need to be added to the DSS. - validation_context Validation context from which to draw OCSP responses and CRLs.
+- output_stream Output stream to write to. - sig_contents Contents of the new signature (used to compute the VRI hash).
+If None, the information will not be added to any VRI dictionary. - certs Certificates to include in the VRI entry. - ocsps OCSP responses to include in the VRI entry. - crls CRLs to include in the VRI entry. - paths Validation paths that have been established, and need to be added to the DSS.

-'''

-pyhanko.siqn.validation.apply_adobe_revocation_info(signer_info:

-'''
+validation_context - Validation context from which to draw OCSP responses and CRLs.

+pyhanko.sign.validation.apply_adobe_revocation_info(signer_info:

-asn1crypto.cms.SignerInfo, validation_context_kwargs=None) → certvalidator.context.ValidationContext
+asn1crypto.cms.SignerInfo, validation_context_kwargs=None) → certvalida-